 This course is a laboratory course with emphasis placed on organisms, biodiversity, plant and animal systems, ecology, and microscope observations and dissections.
+This course is a requirement for all biology majors.

 Note: Students failing to earn course credit for the lecture must retake that course in the next semester or term for which the student registers until course credit is earned.